New building code regulations often fly under the radar in discussions about high housing prices.

 Step Code implies energy efficiency is achieved in steps, when in fact, municipalities may leap into any Tier from 1 to 5.

 Our cost estimate shows Tier 3 adds $28,000 to a new home, not including overhead.
-Higher Step Code levels can double and even triple this amount.
+Higher Step Code Tiers can double and even triple this amount.

-High levels of radon require mitigation, especially in air-tight homes lacking adequate ventilation.
-Alarmingly, radon is the second leading cause of lung cancer in Canada, an illness increasing in non-smokers.
+Besides added cost, are unintended consequences such as higher radon gas levels found in more energy efficient homes lacking radon mitigation.
+Radon is the second leading cause of lung cancer in Canada, an illness increasing in non-smokers.

-The BC govt’s radon map is inaccurate because radon can be site specific, as discovered in Duncan and Salt Spring Island.
+The BC government’s radon map is inaccurate because radon is site specific.
 A leading BC radon scientist says there has been inadequate radon testing in our region.

 Recently, another misstep has occurred with BC’s Step Code.
 New data reveal Tier 5/Net Zero-ready homes, producing as much energy as they use, are achievable at Tier 4.